 However, as soon as I had coffee I felt alive again.

 I need to be honest with you.
-I was a little scared with the increased heart rate and headaches.
+I was a little scared of the increased heart rate and headaches.

 If you’re going to do the 3 day water fast, please go through a preparation period, reducing your reliance on anything you’re addicted to.

-I’ve learnt that I have a coffee addiction.
-Usually I have two double-espressos per day.
+I’ve learned that I have a coffee addiction.
+Usually, I have two double-espressos per day.
 It’s a lot of coffee and my body went into a state of shock going cold turkey.